MicrosoftDocs/azure-docs/articles/modeling-simulation-workbench/how-to-guide-public-network.md

 ## Delete a connector

 If you wish to delete the workbench, chamber, or change the connector type, you must first delete the connector.
-You do not need to delete the IP addresses before deleting a connector, nor does the connector need to be stopped.
+You don't need to delete the IP addresses before deleting a connector, nor does the connector need to be stopped.

 1. Navigate to the connector to be deleted.
 1. Select **Delete** from the action bar.